-This voluntary program is designed for physical therapists who are APTA-Credentialed Clinical Instructors (CIs) and have supervised and mentored at least one student.
+This voluntary program is designed for physical therapists who have supervised at least one student in clinical practice, overseen the supervision of at least one student in clinical practice, or have been actively involved in student learning and education since becoming an APTA-Credentialed Clinical Instructor (CI).
 When participants successfully complete the Advanced Credentialed Clinical Instructor Program (ACCIP), APTA will award these participants the Advanced Clinical Instructor Credential.

 The ACCIP brings two constructs together in one professional development program that advances both clinical teaching and best practice when providing student clinical education.
 Using a case-based and interactive approach to education, this program will provide participants with the essential knowledge and skill to more effectively teach and mentor students in the context of a doctoring profession, across core areas of contemporary professional education and clinical practice that foster best clinical teaching and best practice in patient/client management.
 The program's unique philosophy and design will enable clinical educators to achieve the best outcomes for student learning by concurrently advancing concepts of clinical teaching and clinical practice.